pixelrebirth/LifeTracker/README.md

 Step 4, create analytics for checking trends
 Step 5, gamify the rewards to 'deal damage' to 'boss' for 'bosstoken' Step 6, create 'bosstoken' high end rewards

+I should make a speedreading game where it has you type sentences from a book you want to read.
+Sentence pops up, `read-host | measure-command` ; you must type it correctly.
+Increase your time

+All gamification bonuses need to be based on standard deviation of reward vs tasking metrics.

+These include the following:
+    +-(Reward - Tasking)(stddev) 3,5,8,13,21,34,55,89.... days per category of token